St. Vincent : Actor

-The opening swell of spectral voices and clarinet on “The Strangers,” the opening track on St. Vincent‘s second album Actor sounds almost like a brief snippet from a Danny Elfman score to one of Tim Burton’s pre-Planet-of-the-Apes-slump films.
+The opening swell of spectral voices and clarinet on “The Strangers,” the opening track on St. Vincent‘s second album Actor sounds almost like a brief snippet from a Danny Elfman score to one of Tim Burton’s films of the late ’80s or early ’90s.
 It’s just a brief tease, but its quirky eeriness is an apt introduction to Actor, which, like many of Burton’s fictional settings, finds darkness lurking beneath a pretty, perfect exterior.
-Yet unlike the dichotomy between either Beetlejuice or Edward Scissorhands and the suburbs they turn upside down, Annie Clark not only maintains that pretty, perfect exterior, she allows the brooding darkness to become a part of it, making it all the more intriguing in the end.
+Yet unlike the dichotomy between either Beetlejuice or Edward Scissorhands and the suburbs they turn upside down, Annie Clark not only maintains that pretty, perfect exterior, she allows the brooding darkness to become a part of it, making it all the more fascinating in the end.

 On St. Vincent’s debut, Marry Me, Clark balanced beautiful, Kate Bush-like art pop arrangements with a dark sense of humor, but on Actor, musically, she plays up her more sinister side.
 As usual, her lyrics display a keen, razor sharp wit, but they’re paired with harsher sounding instrumentation this time out.
 Strings swell, distortion billows, quasi-industrial electronic elements clang and clatter, and above it all is Clark, sweetly and serenely delivering her neatly enunciated coos depicting pockets full of dynamite and mouths full of blood.
 And in spite of the chaos that surrounds her, it’s Clark’s calm demeanor that’s most unsettling.